codeplay24/cgec-social-app/README.md

 [A home page photo]

 Clicking on a post, the post will be loaded. and details such as people interested in it, comments on the post will also appear.
+Only for the post owner the delete post button will be seen.

 [A photo of a opened post]

+A text area for writing down a comment and clicking the comment button will add the comment to this post.
+Again, owner of the comment will have the access to delete the comment.

+[A photo of the comment test area and comments]

+## Features to be added

+1. A profile page for each user, with all the details (privacy options will be added later) given during sign-up and a user can also add the social links(linked in, github, facebook, twitter).
+2. Image uploading options for user to upload images.
+3. A chat box for users to chat.